-Staying in a traditional riad helps get the best experience and with good planning really can make traveling to Marrakech something of an uplifting and stylish destination.
-I was picked up at the airport and on arrival an attendant came out to get me from the car and led inside behind a black door, riad Dar Anika with a covered heated indoor pool and lounge area.
+Staying in a traditional riad helps get the best experience and with good planning really can make travelling to Marrakech something of an uplifting and stylish destination.
+I was picked up at the airport and on arrival, an attendant came out to get me from the car and led inside behind a black door, riad Dar Anika with a covered heated indoor pool and lounge area.

 The rooftop terrace offers views of the world below and the medina outside its doors.
 The Atlas Mountains covered with snow, this being February, but the weather was very warm during the day, with cool evenings.